scipr-lab/libsnark/README.md

 The libsnark library currently provides a C++ implementation of:

+1. General-purpose proof systems:
-1. A zkSNARK for the NP-complete language "R1CS" (_rank-1 constraint systems_), which is a language that is similar to arithmetic circuit satisfiability.
+    1. A preprocessing zkSNARK for the NP-complete language "R1CS" (_Rank-1 Constraint Systems_), which is a language that is similar to arithmetic circuit satisfiability.
+    2. A preprocessing SNARK for a language of arithmetic circuits, "BACS" (_Bilinear Arithmetic Circuit Satisfiability_).
+This simplifies the writing of NP statements when the additional flexibility of R1CS is not needed.
+       Internally, it reduces to R1CS.
+    3. A preprocessing SNARK for the language "USCS" (_Unitary-Square Constraint Systems_).
+This abstracts and implements the core contribution of \[DFGK14]
+    4. A preprocessing SNARK for a language of Boolean circuits, "TBCS" (_Two-input Boolean Circuit Satisfiability_).
+Internally, it reduces to USCS.
+       This is much more  efficient than going through R1CS.
+    5. ADSNARK, a preprocessing SNARKs for proving statements on authenticated data, as described in \[BBFR15].
+    6. Proof-Carrying Data (PCD).
+This uses recursive composition of SNARKs, as explained in \[BCCT13] and optimized in \[BCTV14b].
-2. Gadget libraries (gadgetlib1 and gadgetlib2) for constructing R1CS instances out of modular "gadget" classes.
+2. Gadget libraries (gadgetlib1 and gadgetlib2) for constructing R1CS
+    instances out of modular "gadget" classes.
+3. Examples of applications that use the above proof systems to prove statements about:
+    1. Several toy examples.

-Future releases of libsnark will add many examples of R1CS instances, including those for checking execution of TinyRAM machine code, as explained in \[BCTV14] and \[BCGTV13]; in turn, such machine code can be obtained, e.g., by compiling from C.
+    2. Execution of TinyRAM machine code, as explained in \[BCTV14a] and
+       \[BCGTV13].
+(Such machine code can be obtained, e.g., by compiling from C.)
+       This is easily adapted to any other Random Access Machine that satisfies a simple load-store interface.
+    3. A scalable for TinyRAM using Proof-Carrying Data, as explained in \[BCTV14b]
+    4. Zero-knowldge cluster MapReduce, as explained in \[CTV15].

-The zkSNARK construction implemented by libsnark follows, extends, and optimizes the approach described in \[BCTV14], itself an extension of \[BCGTV13], following the approach of \[BCIOP13] and \[GGPR13].
+The zkSNARK construction implemented by libsnark follows, extends, and optimizes the approach described in \[BCTV14], itself an extension of
+\[BCGTV13], following the approach of \[BCIOP13] and \[GGPR13].
 An alternative implementation of the basic approach is the _Pinocchio_ system of \[PGHR13].
 See these references for discussions of efficiency aspects that arise in practical use of such constructions, as well as security and trust considerations.

 This scheme is a _preprocessing zkSNARK_ (_ppzkSNARK_): before proofs can be created and verified, one needs to first decide on a size/circuit/system representing the NP statements to be proved, and run a _generator_ algorithm to create corresponding public parameters (a long proving key and a short verification key).

 Using the library involves the following high-level steps:

-1. Express the statements to be proved as a R1CS, by writing C++ code that creates these constraints with the help of gadgetlib1 or gadgetlib2.
+1. Express the statements to be proved as an R1CS (or any of the other languages above, such as arithmetic circuits, Boolean circuits, or TinyRAM).
-    Link this code together with libsnark.
+    This is done by writing C++ code that constructs an R1CS, and linking this code together with libsnark
-2. Use libsnark's generator algorithm to create the public parameters for this R1CS (once and for all).
+2. Use libsnark's generator algorithm to create the public parameters for this statement (once and for all).
 3. Use libsnark's prover algorithm to create proofs of true statements about the satisfiability of the R1CS.
 4. Use libsnark's verifier algorithm to check proofs for alleged statements.